The Creative Writing Program

 Students who have completed the 200-level requirement may move into any Intermediate workshop.
 Creative Writing majors may take only ONE 200-level course as part of the major.

-(For Advanced Courses in Spring semesters): Students who make a A- or better in the Intermediate level workshops may apply to take advanced level workshops.
-All other students must apply to these workshops with a manuscript submission (students must also complete the application form).
-The individual instructor may require manuscript submission from all students for admission to the advanced workshops.
-Only students who receive this positive assessment of readiness will enter advanced workshops.
+For Advanced courses: Students who make an A- or better in the Intermediate level workshops may apply to take Advanced level workshops.
+The individual instructor may require manuscript submission from all students for admission to the Advanced workshops.
+Only students who receive this positive assessment of readiness will enter Advanced workshops.

 All Creative Writing courses are permission-only and require an application (link in the menu on the left).
 You may also email to request an application.
 Applications should be emailed in Word format to Nora Lewis at email@example.com.
 If your application includes a writing sample, the sample must be attached to the application and sent as ONE DOCUMENT IN WORD FORMAT.
 Creative Writing workshops fill up quickly so apply as soon as possible.
 If the class you apply for is full, you will be added to a waiting list and you will be contacted by email if a space opens.